Nghe-Thi-Thanh-Tam/squid-game/README.md

 This includes 3 games:

 ### Red light green light:
-This game have two team, 👧the catcher and🏃the player.
+This game has two team, 👧the catcher and🏃the player.

 🟩 The player _can only_ run when the catcher said **green light** and face **the back**.